tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 Boilerplate
 ---

 Before we can begin, we need to enable a few language extensions.
+The first allows string literals (like `"cheese"`) to represent string-like types such as Text`.
+It's not strictly required since you can accomplish the same thing using `pack`.
+But it's so convenient that it's hard to live without.

 {% highlight hs %}
 > {-# LANGUAGE OverloadedStrings #-}
 {% endhighlight %}

-This extension allows string literals (like `"cheese"`) to represent string-like types such as `ByteString` and `Text`.
-It's not strictly required since you could do the same thing using `pack`, for instance.
-But it's so convenient that it's hard to live without.
+These next couple are a little harder to explain, so I'll hold off doing that until we use them.

 {% highlight hs %}
 > {-# LANGUAGE FlexibleContexts #-}
 > {-# LANGUAGE GeneralizedNewtypeDeriving #-}
 {% endhighlight %}

-These are a little harder to explain, so instead I'll explain them when they're used.

-After that, we have to let GHC know that our module is called `Hairy`, not `Main` like it would otherwise assume.
+Now that we've enabled the language extensions that we need, we have to let GHC know that our module is called `Hairy`.
+If we didn't do this, it would assume it's called `Main`.

 {% highlight hs %}
 > module Hairy where
 {% endhighlight %}

-Imports make up the last bit of the preamble.
-These are a little overly-specific in order to make it easier to see where everything came from.
-In the real world you might import everything from, say, `Web.Scotty.Trans` instead of explicitly listing everything you needed from it.
+Imports make up the last bit of the boilerplate.
+These are a little overly-specific in order to make it easier to see where everything comes from.
+In the real world you might import everything from `Web.Scotty.Trans` instead of explicitly listing the things you need from it.

-For the most part, you don't have to worry about these imports.
+For the most part, you shouldn't worry about these.
 If you're curious about something later on, come back up here to see where it's imported from.
 Then look it up on Hackage.

 {% highlight hs %}
 > import Control.Applicative (Applicative)